skoobasteeve/porkbun-ddns/README.md

-# porkbun-ddns
+# Porkbun Dynamic DNS

 **IN ACTIVE DEVELOPMENT**

-Minimal dynamic DNS client for Porkbun writtein in Python.
+Minimal dynamic DNS client for Porkbun written in Python.